octetstudio-hash/android_device_samsung_gta8lte-OFRP/README.md

-# TWRP device tree for Samsung Tab A8 SM-X205
+# Orange Fox Recovery Project for Samsung Tab A8 SM-X205